Caramelised Onion Tartlets with Goats' Cheese and Thyme

 After that, roll it out as thinly as possible, use the cutter to stamp out 24 rounds and line the tins with them.
 (The pastry will stand proud of the rim of the cups to allow for shrinkage.)
 Then prick the bases and brush with the beaten egg.
 Now bake on the middle and top shelves of the oven (swapping them over halfway through to ensure even browning) for about 10 minutes, or until the pastry is just cooked through, then cool them on a wire rack.

 Meanwhile, for the filling, melt the butter in a large frying pan and cook the onions very gently, uncovered and stirring often, for about 30 minutes, or until they have turned a lovely golden brown caramel colour.
 Then leave to cool and set aside until needed.
-You can also watch how to chop onions in our Cookery School Video on the right
+You can also watch how to chop onions in our Cookery School Video on this page.

 Now whisk the egg with the cream and mustard in a jug and add some seasoning.
 Next, spoon a little of the onion mixture into each pastry case, spread it out evenly and pour the egg mixture over.
 Cut each cheese log into 12 thin slices (wiping the knife between slices to cut more cleanly; the cheese is quite soft, so you may have to reshape a few slices into rounds).
 Place a slice on the top of each tartlet, then top with a sprig of thyme and a sprinkling of cayenne pepper.